aws-cloudformation/aws-guard-rules-registry/docs/GUARD_RULE_SETS_DEV_GUIDE.md

 # Developing Managed Rule Sets

-CFN-GUARD allows for organizations and groups to create multiple rule files and categorize them as a single `rule set` so that you can validate your JSON- or YAML-formatted data against a single source.
+CFN-GUARD allows for users,  groups, and organizations to map multiple rule files and categorize them as a single `rule set` so that you can validate your JSON- or YAML-formatted data against a single source.
 The AWS Guard Rules Registry provides provides a process to automatically map and build these rule sets against its centralized repository of Guard rule files.

 ## How to Contribute